Exams and Assessments

 The decision as to whether such compensation applies in your case is made by the responsible examination board.

-Please contact the person responsible for you at the examination office as early as possible with the relevant documents/test certificates in order to have clarity by the examination date!
+Please contact the person responsible for you at the examination office as early as possible with the relevant documents/attestations in order to have clarity by the examination date!

 You can see who is responsible for you here.